-Prerequisites: IT 102; ENG 99 or 101; 32 cwpm or IT 109 with a B or higher Introduces principles of good page layout and design using Adobe® InDesign and Acrobat software.
+Prerequisites: IT 102; ENG 99 or 101; 32 cwpm or IT 108 with a B or higher Introduces principles of good page layout and design using Adobe® InDesign and Acrobat software.
 Develops and utilizes skills through print projects such as fliers, portfolio templates, and newsletters as well as an online portfolio template and an online newsletter.
 Combines independent software training, class discussion, team collaborative activities, and individual projects.

-IT 201 Advanced Computer Applications (2) Prerequisites: IT 102 with a B- grade or higher.
+IT 201 Advanced Computer Applications (2)

+Prerequisites: IT 102 with a B- grade or higher.

-Prepares students to use computer integrated business software tools, including advanced word processing, spreadsheets, presentations, and database skills.
+Students develop skills in Microsoft Access database and complete collaborative and individual integrated business software projects using word processing, spreadsheets, presentations, and database skills.
 A B- or higher is required on the individual project for each module to earn a course grade higher than C+.

-ID 104 Principles of Design (2) (ID majors and ID cluster students only, first semester)
+ID 104 Principles of Design (2) (ID majors and ID cluster students only, first only, first semester) (service-learning)